fabian818/sum-api-nodejs/README.md

 ## Integration

-Continuous Integration with Github Actions, after each release an iamge is deployed to: [fabian818 Dockerhub](https://hub.docker.com/repository/docker/fabian818/sum-api-nodejs/).
+Continuous Integration with Github Actions, after each release an image is deployed to: [fabian818 Dockerhub](https://hub.docker.com/repository/docker/fabian818/sum-api-nodejs/).

 ## Built With